You’ll be happy to hear there’s a way to write a blog post in less than an hour.

 Everyone knows AI can churn out a 1000-word blog post in seconds.
 The quality of that output is up for debate but that’s a different blog article.

-The only promise you need to make for this exercise is that you won’t use AI during any part of the process.
 Don’t get me wrong – I think there’s a ton of useful applications out there for AI.
 What I worry about is outsourcing deep thinking to AI.

 There’s a sense of achievement and pride that comes with wrangling with a difficult piece of writing.
-How do I say this?
-What’s a better word for X?

 After working through that struggle enough times, you become more confident in your writing ability.
+AI is the assistant — not the writer.

 Featured image source: Pexels